wangdaodaodao/WordPress-theme-barepaper/README-en.md

 ## 🔧 System Requirements

-- WordPress 5.0 or higher
+- WordPress 6.8.3 compatible (minimum 5.0)
 - PHP 7.4 or higher
 - MySQL 5.6 or higher (or MariaDB 10.0 or higher)